The Potala Palace — Buddhism Palace on the Tibetan Plateau

-Today, it is a holy religious site, with great cultural, historical, and architectural values.
+Today, it is a holy religious site with significant cultural, historical, and architectural values.

-Inside the palace, there are over gold and jade edicts awarded by the Qing government, 2500 square meters of frescoes, thousands of Buddhism pagodas, as well as tens of thousands of Buddhist statues, Thang-ga (Tibetan Buddhism scroll painting), scriptures, wood carvings, medication and astrology classics, historical documents, and large numbers of other luxurious artifacts.
+Inside the palace, there are over gold and jade edicts awarded by the Qing government, 2500 square meters of frescoes, thousands of Buddhism pagodas, as well as tens of thousands of Buddhist statues, Thang-ga (Tibetan Buddhism scroll paintings), scriptures, wood carvings, medication and astrology classics, historical documents, and large numbers of other luxurious artifacts.

 Gold Edicts Awarded by the Qing Government, Preserved in the Potala Palace.

-Most importantly, eight extremely luxurious golden stupas that placed with the bodies of the 5th to 13th Dalai Lamas (except the 6th, who got banished during a political conflict).
+Most importantly, eight extremely luxurious golden stupas were placed with the bodies of the 5th to 13th Dalai Lamas (except the 6th, who got banished during a political conflict).

-Only the stupas of the 5th Dalai Lama used around 3721 kg gold, decorated with tens of thousands of peals and valuable gems.
+Only the stupas of the 5th Dalai Lama used around 3721 kg of gold, decorated with tens of thousands of peals and valuable gems.

 What's Special About the Wall of the Palace?

 The walls of the Potala Palace are 1 to 5 meters thick, 5m at the base, and 1m on the top.

-Liquid iron was used in the middle of walls, to make sure this grand palace stand strong in the cold, windy Tibetan Plateau.
+Liquid iron was used in the middle of the walls to ensure this grand palace stood firm in the cold, windy Tibetan Plateau.

-Every year, the walls of the palace would be painted again, using a special coating mixed with milk, honey, sugar, saffron, and some herbs, to protect this ancient, holy place.
+Every year, the palace walls would be repainted, using a unique coating mixed with milk, honey, sugar, saffron, and some herbs, to protect this ancient, holy place.

 Golden Roofs and Houses on the Top

 As a holy religious site with many previous Dalai Lamas' mausoleums, and ancient building ensembles with great historical and cultural values, it is not allowed to take photos or videos inside the palace.

 You Might Also Like: